estebamod/osmmcp/pkg/tools/docs/ai_prompts.md

 	systemPrompt := `You have access to geocoding tools that convert between addresses and coordinates.
 When using these tools:

-1. Format addresses clearly without parentheses, e.g., "Blue Temple Chiang Rai Thailand" instead of "Blue Temple (Wat Rong Suea Ten)"
+1. Format addresses clearly without parentheses, e.g., "Merlion Park Singapore" instead of "Merlion Park (Singapore)"
 2. Always include city and country for international locations
 3. If geocoding fails, check the error message for suggestions
 4. Try progressive simplification when address lookups fail